 - those who can demonstrate an accepted reason to move from the home: illness, death of spouse, or job relocation, for example.

-According to the new Rules (read the complete Freddie Mac Rule in this November 2012 FHLMC Bulletin), as of March 1, 2013, some mortgage home loan borrowers can apply for a “deed-in-lieu” and if accepted, then they can (* poof!! *) make the difference between the mortgage amount and the market value of the home simply disappear.
+According to the new Rules, as of March 1, 2013, some mortgage home loan borrowers can apply for a “deed-in-lieu” and if accepted, then they can (* poof!! *) make the difference between the mortgage amount and the market value of the home simply disappear.
 No lender will be suing them for a deficiency judgment based on this amount.

 Larry Tolchinsky’s Tip: This has the possibility to help a lot of people.
 However, it’s important to understand what a “deed in lieu” is, under Florida law.
 What a “deed-in-lieu-of-foreclosure” involves is the borrower signing over title to the property to the lender without either side going through formal foreclosure proceedings.
 The home owner signs some paper, and the home is now the property of the Bank.